gsoldateli/Ultimate-Gatsby-Netlify-Newsletter-Kit-CA/src/pages/prosperity-score/index.md

     style="color: red;"
     href="mailto:prosperityscore@aihumanity.com">prosperityscore@aihumanity.com</a>,
     and we will get back to you within 24 - 48 hours.
-  subtitle: '- Do you have additional questions?'
+  subtitle: "- Do you have additional questions?"
   title: Contact US
 learnMoreSection:
   informations: